oliver-ni/resume/main.typ

   #hstack[== ContestDojo][_TypeScript · React · Next.js · Remix · Firebase_]
 ][February 2021 -- Present]

-- Developed an online math competition platform (registration, test-taking, scoring, ranking) with React and Next.js.
+- Built online math competition platform hosting over *11,000+ students* in the *Stanford* and *Berkeley* Math Tournaments.
-- Partnered with *Stanford*, *Berkeley*, *Johns Hopkins* to host their math tournaments throughout 2021 and 2022.
-- Served *3,000+* competitors from *200+* schools in over 10 online contests so far; continuing to expand to more.
+- Reduced required manpower to grade tests by *95%* while simultaneously enabling more flexible answer formats.
+- Empowered independent student groups around the world to run their own math tournaments, inspired by SMT and BMT.

 #entry[
   #hstack[== Lynbrook Mobile App][_Python · Django · PostgreSQL · TypeScript · React Native_]
 ][September 2019 -- June 2022]

-- Developed application with React Native for my high school, serving *2,000+* students, teachers, and parents.
+- Developed cross-platform app enabling *1,400+ students* to keep up with news from the school and their clubs.
+- Automated attendance tracking for *20+ clubs*, unifying dozens of Google forms and eliminating hours of manual work per week.
-- Trained team of *5* other students to continue maintaining and improving the app after my own graduation.
+- Trained team of *5* other students in React & React Native to continue improving the app after my own graduation.

 = Technical Skills